iic-jku/klayout-productivity-suite/README.md

    * https://github.com/iic-jku/klayout-library-manager
    * https://github.com/iic-jku/klayout-move-tool
    * https://github.com/iic-jku/klayout-pin-tool
-   * https://github.com/iic-jku/klayout-plugin-utils (this is a utility library used by multiple of the plugins)
+   * https://github.com/iic-jku/klayout-plugin-utils – a utility library used by several of the plugins

-Check out the [documentation](https://iic-jku.github.io/klayout-productivity-suite/) for more information.
+For more details, see the [documentation](https://iic-jku.github.io/klayout-productivity-suite/).

 ## Licensing

-This repository is a meta-package, really containing only the documentation and a `grain.xml` with the list of dependencies.

-Please note that while the documentation is licensed under Apache 2.0 license, the plugins are published under the GNU General Public License 3.0.
+Please note that the documentation is licensed under Apache 2.0 License, while the plugins themselves are published under the GNU General Public License 3.0.